Legolai/EksamensProjectDataScience/README.md

 To create a webscraber
 To experience/do annotations
-To prepare a dataset (clean up and w/e needed)
-To model and train on a dataset
+To prepare a dataset (clean up and what ever needed) To model and train on a dataset
 To make a program that can run the webcam and detect pigeons.